awillats/clinc/section_content/background_representation_reach.md

 [^exog]: the most important property of $e$ for the math to work, i believe, is that they're random variables independent of each other.
 This is not true in general if E is capturing input from common sources, other nodes in the network.
 I think to solve this, we'll need to have an endogenous independent noise term and an externally applied (potentially common) stimulus term.
+[^sim_repr]: have to be careful with this. this almost looks like a dynamical system, but isn't.
+In simulation we're doing something like an SCM, where the circuit is sorted topologically then computed sequentially.
+And then I'm

 ```mermaid
 graph TD